vo1dee/PsychochauffeurBot/README.md

 ## TODO

 - **Fix Discord Integration:** Currently, the bot may not correctly forward YouTube links to the Discord channel.
 - **Improve Screenshot Handling:** Ensure that screenshots are taken at the appropriate time considering timezone differences.
+Done
+- **Export banwords to separate file

 ## License